-Driving when you’re tired can be just as dangerous as driving drunk.
+Driving when you are tired can be just as dangerous as driving drunk.
 Your senses are dulled, and your reaction time is much slower.
 However, many don’t consider drowsy driving all that dangerous.
-After all, we’ve all driven home after a long night out.
 The truth is drowsy driving accounts for tens of thousands of car accidents a year.

 Improper prescription or over-the-counter drug use

 Just because a drug isn’t being used illegally, doesn’t mean it isn’t dangerous for drivers.
 Over-the-counter and prescription drugs come with side effect warnings.
 Any drugs that warn against using heavy machinery, or say they can cause drowsiness, should never be taken before operating a vehicle.

 - Traumatic Brain Injury – An easily overlooked injury from a car accident is a traumatic brain injury.
 In some cases, it can take days or even weeks for traumatic brain injuries to have severe enough symptoms to be diagnosed.